Gohar Ayub Khan

-Gohar Ayub Khan hails from the village of Rehana, located in the Haripur District of Khyber Pakhtunkhwa province and belongs to the Tareen tribe of ethnic Pashtuns.
-He is fluent in Hindko and Pashto.
-He is the son of former president and field marshal Ayub Khan and played an influential role in sustaining his father's presidential rule after the 1965 presidential election.
-Educated at the Royal Military Academy Sandhurst, after graduation Gohar Ayub Khan was commissioned in the Pakistan Army in 1959.
-During his military service he served as his father's aide-de-camp, travelling with him on several foreign trips.
-Upon his resignation in 1962 with the rank of captain, he established a business conglomerate and entered in politics in 1974.
+Gohar Ayub Khan hailed from the village of Rehana, located in the Haripur District of Khyber Pakhtunkhwa province and belonged to the Tareen tribe of ethnic Pashtuns.
+He was fluent in Hindko and Pashto.
+He was the son of military dictator former president and field marshal, Ayub Khan, and played an influential role in sustaining his father's presidential rule after the 1965 presidential election.
+Educated at the Royal Military Academy Sandhurst, Gohar Ayub Khan was commissioned in the Pakistan Army in 1959.
+During his military service, he served as his father's aide-de-camp, travelling with him on several foreign trips.
+Upon his resignation in 1962 with the rank of captain, he established a business conglomerate and entered politics in 1974.

-He first contested the 1977 general election through the Independence Movement platform, but later joined the Islamic Democratic Alliance (IDA) in 1988.
-After the 1990 general election he was appointed as the fourteenth speaker of the National Assembly.
-He became the 20th minister of Foreign Affairs after securing his seat with a heavy margin in the 1997 general election.
+Khan contested the 1977 general election through the Tehrik-e-Istiqlal platform and joined the Islamic Democratic Alliance (IDA) in 1988.
+After the 1990 general election, he was appointed the 14th Speaker of the National Assembly of Pakistan.
+He became the 20th Minister of Foreign Affairs after securing his seat with a heavy margin in the 1997 general election.
 Later he shifted to the energy department, serving as Minister for Water and Power beginning 7 August 1998.
-His term abruptly ended on 12 October 1999, by General Pervez Musharraf, and he subsequently retired from national politics.
+His term was abruptly ended after the 1999 Pakistani coup d'état by General Pervez Musharraf, and he subsequently retired from national politics.